128technology/docs/docs/concepts_ssr_idp.md

 	- Use the tenant-prefix on the network-interface
 	- Use the tenant with a member with well-defined subnets

-- Advanced Configuration Elements: There are configuration elements available to advanced users (defined by the administrator) that allow support for Secure Vector Routing (SVR) with IDP.
-The options are available under **Configuration > Authority > Router > Advanced IDP Settings**.
+- IDP Mode: This is set to Auto by default, and automatically determines the status of your SSR for IDP.
+This is an Advanced administrative setting and it is not recommended to be changed.
+The options are described here for adminstrators.

 ![Advanced IDP Settings](/img/idp_adv-idp-setting-mode.jpg)

-The options are:
 - `auto`: Default.
+Automatically reviews the configuration to determine whether the SSR is a Hub or Spoke.
 It is recommended to leave this setting.
-- `disabled`: Disables IDP.
-- `spoke`: Forces
+- `disabled`: Used to disable IDP, for example on an individual router.
+- `spoke`: Defines the router as the location that is performing the IDP inspection.
 - `hub`: Configures the router as an SVR pass-through.